npolygroup/swd-evaluation-task/README.md

 - `http://localhost:3000/` Homepage will show a simple store front. image source: `store.jpg`
 - `http://localhost:3000/products` Products page will show the list of available products from backend products routes: `/api/products/`
 - `http://localhost:3000/checkout` Checkout page will show the list of product already added to cart
+- When user press the checkout button then the cart will be empty

 ### Frontend Tech Stack:
 - React